Constitution & Bylaws of the Capital District Democratic Socialists of America

 Section 2 – Nominations Process.
-Nominations for Chapter officers and delegates to the National Convention shall be opened at least 20 days before, and closed 7 days before the Membership Assembly.
+Nominations for Chapters officers and delegates to the National Convention shall be opened at least 20 days before, and closed 7 days before the Membership Assembly.
 The call for nominations shall be announced to members of DSA in advance of the Membership Assembly.

 Section 3 – Uncontested Positions.
 If a position is uncontested, the nominee will be declared elected by acclamation.

 ARTICLE XII.
 Amendments.
 Proposed amendments to these Bylaws must be made by written resolution, endorsed by five members of the Chapter, and submitted to the Executive Committee a month in advance of a Membership Assembly or Membership Meeting.
 The Executive Committee is required to provide the Chapter membership with two weeks’ written notice of the proposed amendments.
 The amendment must be approved by a two-thirds vote at a Membership Assembly or Membership Meeting.

 Section 1 – Rules.
 The Rules contained in Robert’s Rules of Order, Newly Revised, shall govern this Chapter in cases to which they are applicable and in which they are not inconsistent with these Bylaws.
 Consensus decision-making is desirable where feasible, but meetings must submit to Robert’s Rules of Order, Newly Revised upon the request of a member.